arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/amount-of-practice-and-its-effects/the-number-of-practice-responses-required-for-acquisition.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The number of practice responses required for acquisition "
+title: 'The number of practice responses required for acquisition '
-nav_order: Thenumberofpracticeresponsesrequiredforacquisition
-has_children: false
 ---
 # The number of practice responses required for acquisition